Mungert69/FreeNetworkMonitorBlog/content/posts/TheRoleOfAIInSecuringIotNetworksAndDevices.md

 **Assistant:** The vulnerability assessment request has been sent.
 We’ll receive results shortly.

-As we’ve seen, the Free Network Monitor Assistant provides powerful features to manage and secure IoT environments.
+As we’ve seen, the Quantum Ready Monitor Assistant provides powerful features to manage and secure IoT environments.
 By regularly monitoring your devices, assessing security risks, and actively managing alerts and incidents, you can significantly enhance the security posture of your IoT network.
 Don’t hesitate to explore these features yourself – strengthen your network’s security today!